-The all-new NVIDIA Shield TV (2019) is here for all of your Android TV streaming and gaming needs.
-Despite having just 8GB of onboard storage, NVIDIA included a built-in microSD card slot so that you can house your entire video or music library.
+The all-new NVIDIA Shield TV (2019) is here for all of your Android TV streaming and gaming needs, but you'll definitely want to grab one of the best Shield TV microSD cards.
+Despite having just 8GB of onboard storage, NVIDIA included a built-in microSD card slot so that you can house your entire video, music, or game library.
+Then you can load your new "console" up with some sweet games and grab the best Shield TV and TV Pro controllers.
 We have found the best microSD cards that follow with NVIDIA's requirements for Speed Class 10 and UHS Speed Class 1.

 SanDisk's Ultra 256GB microSD card has read speeds of up to 100MB/s, which is more than fast enough to handle your videos.
 Plus, there is a 10-year manufacturer warranty in the event that you need to replace the card.

 If you're the type to want all of your media content in one place, then the EVO Select microSD card from Samsung is your best option.
 This card offers 100MB/s read and 90MB/s write speeds and will be able to store all of your favorite movies, TV shows, and other content.

 If you don't need a lot of space, then the Patriot LX 128GB card will be perfect.
 This card is not as fast with its 70MB/s read speeds, but Patriot does offer a five-year warranty for some peace of mind.

 64GB may not seem like a lot of storage, but the Kingston Cavas Go! is fantastic if you just want to house more media than the minimum.
 Write speeds come in at 45MB/s, which is well above basic requirements, and you can view 4K content with ease.